 Next up is PureVPN, one of the more well-known services in the virtual private network space.
-It’s pretty cheap, has a giant selection of servers, oh, and did we mention it’s cheap?
+It’s a pretty cheap VPN China service, has a giant selection of servers, oh, and did we mention it’s cheap?

 PureVPN is based out of Hong Kong, offering over 500 servers in 141 countries and 80,000+ IP addresses.
 This wide selection of IP addresses means you won’t need to share your IP with anyone else, so you won’t be slowed down.
 It also means that since there are servers located in more than 100 countries, you’ll be able to quickly switch to another server if one is being targeted by the Great Firewall.
 PureVPN also supports PPTP and L2TP/IPSec protocols, OpenVPN, SSTP and SSL with 128-bit encryption, NAT firewall, SmartDNS and more.
 As for the speed, we’ve been seeing people get somewhere around 4-5 mbps, which is very good for the price.

 There are some caveats that come along with the VPN China service, though.
 PureVPN keeps logs.
 They clearly state that they’ll never release any of its users’ account usage unless required to by law.
 It’s not the end of the world if your VPN keeps logs.
 But if you’re looking for a service that’s totally and completely confidential with your usage, you’ll need to look somewhere else.